 Some 5 km from the waterfalls is the beautiful lake of Ljosavatn.
 A great place to spend time amidst the enchanting landscapes and a popular sunset spot.
 There is a small church built on the farm to commemorate the 1000 year anniversary of Christianity in Iceland which is open to the public in summer.

 Travel to Iceland would be a dream come true.
-Though there is so much to see and do in Iceland this list will definitely be on the top of the bucket list whenever we visit Iceland.
+There is so much to see and this post does not make an exhaustive list of things to do in Iceland.
+This list of Iceland attractions will definitely be on the top of the bucket list whenever we visit Iceland.
 We just can’t wait to visit Iceland and explore these beautiful places.
 Whats on your Iceland Bucket list?
+Share with us in comments.

 Would you like to pin this post?